-The Router offers the DDNS (Dynamic Domain Name System) feature, which allows the hosting of a website, FTP server, or e-mail server with a fixed domain name (named by yourself) and a dynamic IP address, and then your friends can connect to your server by entering your domain name no matter what your IP address is.
-Before using this feature, you need to sign up for DDNS service providers such as www.comexe.cn, www.no-ip.com.
+The router offers a Dynamic Domain Name System (DDNS) feature.
+DDNS lets you assign a fixed host and domain name to a dynamic Internet IP Address.
+It is useful when you are hosting your own website, FTP server, or other server behind the router.
+Before using this feature, you need to sign up for DDNS service providers such as www.dyndns.org.
 The Dynamic DNS client service provider will give you a password or key.